carerix/Cx-WP-Plugin/README.md

 5. Authorize the plugin with your Application Token
+6. Make sure to have at least 1 Vacancy published: Medium code 'web', Start date in the past, End date in the future

 > [!IMPORTANT]
 > ## Authorisation of the Plugin for the specified Carerix application